 With the Untraining the Ear Listening Sessions, SAVVY Contemporary, Deutschlandfunk Kultur, and CTM Festival propose exercises to decipher sound beyond its contextual affiliation of geography, genre, and valences of identity.
-It is an attempt to press II [pause] to the daily storm of sonic vibrations, and voice a call to examine and explore the auditory beyond the hearing and start to LISTEN.
+It is an attempt to press pause to the daily storm of sonic vibrations, and voice a call to examine and explore the auditory beyond the hearing and start to listen.

 Open call: Please send a short message telling us about your motivation for participating and your background, with subject line "Sikus" to listeningsessions@.
 Deadline: 07.11.2018 savvy-contemporary.com

 The workshop is offered free of charge, in English and Spanish.
 Each participant will get to keep the instrument they will build and perform with.

 Lecture | 15:00

 In this session, we listen to and through SIKUS, a traditional Andean panpipe which we will build during a two-day long workshop-performance listening session with Carlos Gutiérrez and Tatiana López.
 Gutiérrez and López are members of the Experimental Orchestra of Indigenous Instruments (OEIN) form Bolivia which is a musical ensemble and also a workspace based on the practice, performance, study and research of Bolivian indigenous* music and the projection of this knowledge in the creation of contemporary experimental music and also new educational models.
 Currently, Gutiérrez is a resident of the DAAD Artists-in-Berlin Program.